We have amazing staff members who all have diverse artistic interests and use their Art Toolkits in different ways.

 Administrative Assistant Renée Baribault actually has two kits!
 She typically uses her A5 Art Toolkit as her everyday carry and a Pocket Art Toolkit for backpacking.
 Renée has always been someone who brings her journal with her everywhere, so the organization and portability of an Art Toolkit have been great!
 She always takes a moment to ground before she starts doing anything, and then she observes and creates.
 Sometimes that means doodling; sometimes collaging and journaling.

 Renée’s A5 Art Toolkit includes:

-Marketing Assistant Nakaia Macomber-Millman has been using her Pocket Art Toolkit as forced Me-Time.
+Content and Social Media Coordinator Nakaia Macomber-Millman has been using her Pocket Art Toolkit as forced Me-Time.
 She sees carrying it as an invitation to observe the world around her, and she enjoys using it to slow down and draw whatever is in front of her.
 So far, Nakaia has used it to document her travels and the natural world around her.
 She also loves always having it on hand to show people the kind of art she’s been creating!

 Nakaia’s Pocket Art Toolkit includes:

 Marketing and Outreach Coordinator Cole Morreale brings their Pocket Art Toolkit just about everywhere they go!
 After a busy day, they’ll pull it out on the couch or sometimes on a walk, even if it is only to play with color mixing.
 Cole started as a digital artist because art supplies felt clunky to carry (not to mention the pencil shavings and graphite stains in the backpack).
 Although returning to a more analog practice has been challenging, Cole has been working to observe their new surroundings, having recently moved to Port Townsend, and notes that having a home for all their go-to art supplies has been a game changer.